iutools/iutools/doc/for-devs/test-plan.md

         checking words
     - Copy paste some new text to be spelled and hit _Spell Check_
        - Make sure the new spell checking task is started correctly

+Help page
+- Click on the (i) aka Info icon
+- Check the HTML help page and make sure
+  - It is up to date
+  - All hyperlinks are fine

 Progress Wheel
 - When you hit Spell button, make sure that the progress wheel is displayed